SuperOfficeDocs/superoffice-docs/docs/onsite/compatibility/browser.md

 Tested browsers to run both Win and Web applications.

 Want to know if a newly released browser is compatible?
-Check your [compatibility reports][1].
+Check the [compatibility reports][1].

 | Browsers             | 8.0 | 8.1 | 8.2 | 8.3 | 8.4 | 8.5 | 9.1 | 9.2 |
 |----------------------|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|